Azure/AKS-Edge/tools/scripts/AksEdgeAzureSetup/README.md

 # AksEdge Azure Setup

-AksEdgeAzureSetup enables you to configure your Azure subscription for the use of Arc for Servers and Arc for Kubernetes for AKS-Lite.
+AksEdgeAzureSetup enables you to configure your Azure subscription for the use of Arc for Servers and Arc for Kubernetes for AKS Edge Essentials.

 Run the script `AksEdgeAzureSetup.ps1` in the `tools\scripts\AksEdgeAzureSetup` directory to